hashicorp/terraform-website/content/source/docs/enterprise/upgrade/index.html.md

 - In the "Legacy Environment" field, enter the environment to migrate, in the form `<LEGACY ORGANIZATION>/<ENVIRONMENT NAME>`.
 - In the "Workspace Name" field, enter the new name of the workspace, which should usually be the same as the old environment name.
-- Choose the same VCS connection and repository as the old environment.
+- Choose the same VCS provider and repository as the old environment, or choose "None" if you plan to [push configurations via the API](../workspaces/run-api.html).

 After filling the fields, click the "Create Workspace" button.